 There is was again!

 In the dark of our room, I turned and looked out the window but saw nothing.
-Everything beyond the reach lone streetside lamp below was obscured by the envelope of pitch black darkness.
+Everything beyond the reach of the lone street lamp was obscured by the envelope of blackness.
 Perhaps it was best that I didn’t see what was obviously a werewolf out there.

 I turned and looked at Kenny who was also up now and said “Did you hear that?!”